What is Health Surveillance?

 Why choose to work with ARC

-It is essential that the health surveillance process be conducted in the correct manner to ensure that the results provided to both the employer and employees are legally defensible.
+The health surveillance process must be conducted in the correct manner to ensure that the results provided to both the employer and employees are legally defensible.

 ARC has been been providing medical services to the Rail and Construction industries (amongst others) for a number of years and we are fully aware of the need to get things right.

-With an online form, completing the health surveillance questionnaire could not be easier or more convenient, with submissions being reviewed and reported back to the employer quickly.
+Completing the health surveillance questionnaire could with an online form could not be easier or more convenient.
+Submissions are reviewed and reported back to the employer quickly.

-Our staff are well trained and professional, so you can rest assured that your companies medical needs are in safe hands.
+Our staff are well trained and professional, so you can rest assured that your company’s medical needs are in safe hands.

 The next step

 Simply give us a call and speak to one of our knowledgeable medical advisors who will answer any questions that you may have and quickly help to put a health surveillance program in place for you.